Funding Options & Grants for External Wall Insulation15-06-2017 Back

 Please note that grants aren’t awarded in the sense of giving you money, rather the amount is taken off your bill for the EWI installation.

-What’s happened to the Green Deal?The Green Deral Scheme which offered 'pay as you save' loans, is now over.
+What’s happened to the Green Deal?The Green Deal Scheme offers 'pay as you save' loans for energy saving home improvements.
 Government backing for the Green Deal ended in July 2015 when it withdrew financial support for The Green Deal Finance Company.
-The company’s loan book has now been sold to a private enterprise who is now looking to reintroduced Green Deal loans into the market.
+The company and its loan book has now been sold to a private enterprise who is now reintroducing Green Deal loans into the market.

 Find out more about the Green Deal here.